giuseppeceravolo/giuseppeceravolo.github.io/_posts/2020-04-21-reverse-a-doubly-linked-list-in-place-and-in-linear-time-in-python.md

 Of course, the above piece of code has to be included within the DLL class.

 Basically, I start by initializing three variables: `current`, `previous`, and `next`.
-The idea is to loop through all the Nodes by pointing at each of them via the `current` variable.
-At the same time, we swap the `current`'s previous and next Nodes with each other.
+The idea is to loop through all the Nodes by pointing at each of them via the `current` variable and, first of all, store their next and previous into `next` and `previous`, respectively.
+Then, we swap the `current`'s previous and next Nodes with each other.

 One important note.
 Once we get to the last Node of the Doubly Linked List, we assign its previous Node to the `previous` variable.
-Then, when the `current` variable becomes *None* (that is the next element of the last Node), we can re-assign the Head of the Doubly Linked List to take the `previous`' previous Node (that is the last Node of the Doubly Linked List).
+Then, when the `current` variable becomes *None* (that is the now previous element of the last Node), we can re-assign the Head of the Doubly Linked List to take the `previous`' previous Node (that is the last Node of the Doubly Linked List).

 # Test the function